omidfarhang/omid.dev/content/terms-of-use.de.md

         remove any copyright or other proprietary notations from the materials; or
       </li>
       <li>
-        transfer the materials to another person or &#8220;mirror&#8221; the materials on any other server.
+        transfer the materials to another person or “mirror” the materials on any other server.
       </li>
     </ol>
   </li>